amushtaev/gatsby-starter-netlify-cms/src/pages/blog/essential-facebook-ad-metrics-you-must-use.md

   - Relevance Score
   - Result Rate
 seo_title: 11 Facebook Ad Metrics That Make the Difference in Marketing
-metadescription:
+metadescription: Read everything about monitoring the performance of your Facebook ads.
+Find the key Facebook ad metrics to measure results in the most effective way.
 focus_keyphrase: facebook ad metrics
-seotitle: 11 Essential Facebook Ad Metrics You Must Use
+seotitle: 11 Facebook Ad Metrics That Make the Difference in Marketing
 ---
 <!--StartFragment-->